-We already know the power of GIFs and memes, after all when your team isn’t feeling really incentivized you can find them scrolling through dozens of them.
+We already know the power of GIFs and memes.
+After all, when your team isn’t feeling incentivized, you can find them scrolling through dozens of them.

 Why not create your own?

 If you want your team to bond and feel “part” of something, make them laugh.
-It takes seconds to create a GIF (if you’re using Zight (formerly CloudApp) that is) and it’s also the perfect bite-sized way to humorously and/or quickly keep people updated on new information, wins, and progress on the bottom line.
+It takes seconds to create a GIF (if you’re using Zight, that is), and it’s also the perfect bite-sized way to humorously and/or quickly keep people updated on new information, wins, and progress on the bottom line.

-A few years ago, I met a restaurant manager who operated a high-volume breakfast and lunch spotfor nearly 20 years.
-His speciality was employee morale—and believe me when I say, you’ve never seen a group of servers more excited to serve eggs and bacon.
+A few years ago, I met a restaurant manager who had operated a high-volume breakfast and lunch spot for nearly 20 years.
+His specialty was employee morale—and believe me when I say you’ve never seen a group of servers more excited to serve eggs and bacon.

 The result?
 Employees read the memo.
 Not only that, they retained the information, and they competed like Spartans for the prize.

-We love goal tracking apps—they’re beautiful and motivating—and why apps like Strides and CoachMe are so effective.
+We love goal-tracking apps—beautiful and motivating—and why apps like Strides and CoachMe are so effective.
 They harness the power of visualizing progress.
-Goals are like Pringles, once you pop you can’t stop.
+Goals are like Pringles; once you pop, you can’t stop.
 When you start seeing progress, once you start achieving milestones, your brain wants to push to reach the next goal, to finish.

 Where project managers and leaders usually screw up is not communicating regularly with the team about what small goals have been accomplished within a big project.
 These small wins are BIG in the eyes of someone who feels like they’re working in the void and can stimulate purpose, motivation, and a giant push to reach (and enjoy) the finish line.